-Here the term with $E_n^\prime$ accounts for residual excited-state contaminations.
 Statistical uncertainties are estimated by the bootstrap method with 2000 samples.
 For each eigenvalue $\lambda^{ \Lambda,\boldsymbol P }_n$, we select a fit window such that the excited-state contributions are negligible.
 As illustrated in Fig.~\ref{effe}, the fitted energy is examined as a function of the starting timeslice $t_{min}$ of the fit window, while the ending timeslice is fixed at a large value $t_e$ where the error becomes significant.
 The chosen $t_{min}$ corresponds to the point where the fitted energy stabilizes and the $\chi^2$ value becomes acceptably small, indicating that excited-state contributions are under control.
 The energies determined in this way will be used as the central values in the following analysis.

 To quantify systematic uncertainties arising from the choice of the fit window, we perform fits using all possible windows $[t^l_{min},t^l_{max}]$ fully contained within $[t_0+1,t_e]$, and satisfying a minimum length: